The Things We Bury: Marvel Cinematic Universe tie-ins

 Hayley Atwell reprises her film role as Peggy Carter again in the season ahead of her own series, in flashback sequences that include mention of Red Skull and his death, both depicted in the film Captain America: The First Avenger, and Alexander Pierce, who appeared in Captain America: The Winter Soldier.

 Release

 Broadcast

 "The Things We Bury" was first aired in the United States on ABC on November 18, 2014.
-It was aired alongside the US broadcast in Canada on CTV.
+It was aired alongside the U.S. broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.

 Reception

 Ratings

 In the United States the episode received a 1.6/5 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.6 percent of all households, and 5 percent of all of those watching television at the time of the broadcast.
 It was watched by 4.58 million viewers.
 The Canadian broadcast gained 2.22 million viewers, the fourth highest for the day, and the eight highest for the week.